iltommi/qdb-documentation/source/faq.rst

 Does quasardb use open source libraries?
 ========================================

 Yes it does!
-Here is the list as of August 2011:
+Here is the list:

 * `Boost <http://www.boost.org/>`_
 * `Datejs <http://code.google.com/p/datejs/>`_